| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Why social media is addictive?

-It is important to note that social media feels addictive because of the following reasons.
+Social media feels addictive because of the following reasons.

-• Instant reward system or Likes, comments and notifications activate dopamine which provides a loop of reward.
+• Instant reward system or likes, comments and notifications activate dopamine which provides a loop of reward.

 • Social approval – It increases self esteem making people use it more.

-• Accessibility at convenience and easily accessible
+• Accessibility at convenience and also easily accessible to all

 • Smartphones ensure the availability of social media 24×7.